My articles focus on a wide range of topics, including beauty, skincare and fashion.

-There is a very common misconception that being a ''Real Goth'' means you have to hate the sun and remain locked inside your coffin for the duration of the summer as though the sunlight will lead to your destruction, which of course, isn't true at all.
-I for one cannot wait until summer starts (perhaps some of this excitement has developed from living in Scotland and having to deal with rain 90% of the year).
+There is a very common misconception that being a ''real goth'' means you have to hate the sunshine and instead, remain locked inside your coffin for the duration of the summer as though the sunlight will lead to your permanent destruction, which of course, isn't true at all.

-However as the summer approaches, spooky girls everywhere are starting to find themselves panicking about what they are going to do once the temperature rises and the grey and cloudy skies that they have become so accustomed to disappear. ''What should we wear?
+As the summer months approach, us spooky girls find ourselves stressing about what we are going to do once the temperature rises and the grey and cloudy skies that we have become so accustomed to disappear. ''What should we wear?
 What about our makeup?
 Can we still wear black?!''

-I'm here to give you a few of my tips and pointers to help make this summer a little easier so that you can spend less time maintaining your appearance and more time having fun in the sun—or, you know, your local graveyard.
-Whichever suits you.
+Sith that in mind, I'm here to give you a few tips and tricks to help make this summer a little easier so that you can spend less time maintaining your appearance and more time having fun in the sun—or, you know, your local graveyard.
+Whichever suits.

-Skin care seems like an obvious place to start, but still so many people forget the importance of regularly applying sun block throughout the day and keeping themselves shaded when the sun is at its highest.
+Skin care seems like an obvious place to start, but believe it or not, so many people forget the importance of regularly applying sunblock throughout the day and keeping themselves shaded when the sun is at its highest.

-I recommend using sun cream in the highest available SPF and Manic Panic offers us spooks our very own Goth Block called ''Vampyres Veil'' which is SPF 45 and is completely cruelty-free and vegan-friendly.
+For these reasons, I highly recommend using sun cream in the highest available SPF and Manic Panic offers us spooky souls our very own Goth Block called ''Vampyres Veil'' which is SPF 45 and completely cruelty-free and vegan-friendly.
 Although, to be completely honest, any brand will do.

 It's no secret that makeup plus heat can equal a total disaster.
-I cannot count how many times I have perfected my makeup look only to step outside and become like The Matchmaker from Disney's Mulan.
-After putting a lot of effort into getting your makeup just right it can be, when after putting in all that effort, the sun just melts away all of your hard work.
+Seriosuly, I cannot count how many times I have put extra effort into creating an awesome look, only to step outside and look like The Matchmaker from Disney's Mulan half an hour later.
+Not cute.
+So I know how disheartening it can be, when after putting in all that effort, the sun just goes and melts away all of your hard work.

-A good setting spray is going to be your best friend if you want to avoid this from happening to you this summer and Gerard Cosmetics offers just that with their Slay All Day Makeup Setting Spray.
-Not only can you choose from 7 amazing scents but you can also be content with the fact that the brand is cruelty-free and that you are getting amazing value for money as this product is only £14.50!
-(Link to website attached below.)
+A good setting spray is going to be your best friend if you want to avoid this from happening to you this summer, and Gerard Cosmetics offers just that with their Slay All Day Makeup Setting Spray.
+Not only can you choose from 7 amazing scents, but you can also be content with the fact that the brand is cruelty-free and that you are getting amazing value for the money.

-Bonus Tip: Get into the habit of carrying shine control papers in your handbag will help to stop any smudges that your natural skin oils may cause.
+Bonus Tip: Get into the habit of carrying shine control papers in your handbag.
+These will help to stop any smudges that your natural skin oils may cause.

-As we all know black attracts the heat which is something we most definitely don't want or need on already hot days.
-So as the summer creeps in, it's time to trade in your black velvet's and heavy, knitted sweatshirts for something a little bit more lightweight.
+As we all know, black attracts the heat, which is something we most definitely don't want or need on already hot days.
+So now that summer is approaching, it's time to trade in your black velvets and heavy, knitted sweatshirts for something a little bit more lightweight.

-Chiffon kimono's are a great choice as they are really lightweight and when paired with the right outfit and accessories will help channel your inner witch.
+Chiffon kimonos are a great choice as they are really lightweight, and when paired with the right outfit and accessories, will help channel your inner witch.
 Ebay has plenty of affordable options available, but you can also chek out apps like Depop, Vinted and Poshmark for brand names at bargain prices!

-Chiffon dresses are another great addition to your summer wardrobe, they are comfortable and provide a great foundation for the rest of your outfit.
-Especially look for dresses with shorter sleeves or spaghetti straps.
-Or if you really want to wear sleeves then look out for mesh or fishnet designs.
+Chiffon dresses are another great addition to your summer wardrobe; they are comfortable and provide a great foundation for the rest of your outfit.
+Keep an eye out for dresses with shorter sleeves or spaghetti straps.
+Or, if you really want to wear sleeves, then look out for mesh or fishnet designs.

 Channel your inner Black Widow with these black denim spider web shorts from Disturbia.
 The lace detailing is a very pretty additional touch.

-Pro Tip: Get creative and add your Gothic embellishments along the frames to allow your own individuality to shine through.
+Pro tip: Get creative and add your gothic embellishments along the frames to allow your individuality to shine through.